Base Configuration Options

 use this comma-separated list of schemas to determine which table to use.

-- persistence.slowQueryThreshold:
+- persistence.slowQueryThreshold: Default:

 The duration threshold in ms after which queries are considered slow and are logged.
 Default 200, set to 0 to disable.

-- persistence.queryTimeout:
+- persistence.queryTimeout: Default

 The maximum duration, in seconds, that a query is allowed to take.
-Default 0 (no timeout).
-If

-- persistence.countMode: Since 2.0.0
+- persistence.countMode: Since 2.0.0, Default

 FULL

-: (default) Fully count all entities.
+FULL: (default) Fully count all entities.
 Can be very slow on large result sets, but always gives accurate results.

-: First do a count, with a limit of countEstimateThreshold
+LIMIT_SAMPLE: First do a count, with a limit of countEstimateThreshold.
+If the limit is reached, do an

-.
+estimate using TABLESAMPLE (1).
 For large result sets

 this is much faster than a full count, but is still guaranteed to give accurate results for low counts.

-and if the estimate is below the threshold, do a
+SAMPLE_LIMIT: First do an estimate using TABLESAMPLE (1) and if the estimate is below the threshold, do a

 count with a limit of countEstimateThreshold.
 This is faster than the above option for large result sets, but